 These treats store well in the refrigerator.
 Either keep in a sealed container or wrap with plastic wrap for approximately 5 days.

-If you prefer to freeze, I wrap individually and then place in a freezer bag.
+If you prefer to freeze, I wrap them individually and then place in a freezer bag.
 It makes it easier to take out individual portions and prevents freezer burn.
 I have kept them in my freezer for 2 months and they have been fine.

 Thaw to room temperature prior to serving.